kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 ### Removed dashboards for CoreDNS, KubeDNS, and Kube-Proxy

-The Grafana bundle in Kyma brings a lot of ready-to-use dashboards together with service monitors definitions for the related components.
+The Grafana bundle in Kyma brings a lot of ready-to-use dashboards together with service monitor definitions for the related components.
 Here, the focus is on having an observable Kyma ecosystem.
-Among those dashboards are CoreDNS/KubeDNS and Kube-Proxy.
+Among those dashboards are CoreDNS, KubeDNS, and Kube-Proxy.
 Components related to them are provided by Kubernetes and are not in Kyma's control.
-Different Kubernetes providers are changing settings in the setup of the components, and as we do not offer support for the mentioned components, they will not be activated by default.
-You can still easily enable them via the configuration options of the Grafana sub-chart, but that might require further configuration dependent on your Kubernetes provider.
+Different Kubernetes providers are changing settings in the setup of the components and, as we do not offer support for the mentioned components, they will not be activated by default.
+You can still easily enable them using the configuration options of the Grafana sub-chart, but that might require further configuration dependent on your Kubernetes provider.

 ## Tracing